Wheel of the Year: A Beginners Guide to Sabbats, Seasons, and Sacred Rhythm

 Create a sacred space with an altar featuring photos, heirlooms, or offerings like food and candles to invite their presence.
 Share gratitude and seek their guidance.
 Perform simple rituals for new beginnings or host a "dumb supper," setting a place for them at the table and eating in reflective silence.Samhain reminds us that our bond with ancestors is ongoing—they offer wisdom, protection, and inspiration as we navigate life.
 Use this sacred time to honor and strengthen that connection as we overcome life's obstacles.

-Even in this ever-changing world, the Wheel of the Year, which includes eight holidays known as sabbats, reminds us to stay grounded in natural cycles.
-These seasonal celebrations, rooted in Celtic traditions and influenced by Germanic and Norse cultures, offer a chance to express gratitude, connect with the Earth, and honor the flow of life.
+Even in an ever-changing world, the Wheel of the Year—with its eight holidays, or sabbats—gives us something steady to return to.
+These seasonal celebrations, rooted in Celtic traditions and shaped by Germanic and Norse cultures, remind us to slow down, express gratitude, and stay connected to the Earth and the natural flow of life.

 Step Into the Sacred Wheel